Squat Rack Database

-What is the diameter of the hardware that fits the holes of the rack.
+The diameter of the hardware that fits the holes of the rack.
 Important to know for rack attachment compatibility.

 The two most common sizes are 5/8″ and 1″.

-Is the rack able to be bolted down.
+Is the rack able to be bolted down?
 This doesn’t mean the rack needs to be bolted down or whether or not the company recommends that the rack is bolted down.

 I hope this squat rack buying guide database proves to be as helpful as I think it might.